31 Jan 2023

 Dance, music, theatre or other cultural activities may also work well – if there’s a local group that works on the arts, there might be opportunities to partner with it and reach new audiences.

 Sharing food can be a good way to bring people together.
-When we talk about the energy and cost-of-living crises, we often hear about people having to choose between heating and eating – so by providing food and hot drinks as part of our events, we can show up for our communities’ needs.
+When we talk about the energy and cost-of-living crises, we often hear about people struggling to put food on the table – so by providing food and hot drinks as part of our events, we can show up for our communities’ needs.
 Not only can this make the event more accessible and give us more energy to focus and get creative, but sharing food is also an opportunity to show care for one another and connect while eating together.

 Events centred around food could include: